flavioaiello/corium/README.md

 ## How NAT Traversal Works

-You don't need to understand this—`smart_connect` handles it.
+You don't need to understand this—`node.connect()` handles it.
 But if you're curious:

 ```
 ┌─────────────────────────────────────────────────────────────┐